-- (ix) Patents, trademarks, copyrights, licenses, franchises, Concessions and royalty agreements held.
-Under its Coal Operating Contract, the Company is required to pay royalties to the Department of Energy (DOE) at minimum of 3% based on FOB sales or at 30% of net proceeds (gross revenue less all expenses, excluding royalty and corporate tax) and compensation for entry and use of private lands under the provisions of PD 972, as amended by PD 1174, to land owners-₱0.50/MT for untitled land and ₱1.00/MT for titled land. - (x) Need for any government approval of principal products or services.
-The Company has secured permits and licenses from the government as follows: a) Coal Operating Contract with the DOE effective until 2012;2 b) DENR Environmental Compliance Certificate (ECC) No. 9805-009-302A; c) DENR Environmental Compliance Certificate ECC-CO-1601-0005 for its Molave Coal Project; d) Business Permit issued by Caluya, Antique and Makati City; e) Aerodrome Registration Permit No. AGA-R-009-2018A issued by CAAP-yearly renewable; f)
+Under its Coal Operating Contract, SMPC is obligated to pay royalties to the Department of Energy (DOE) - at the minimum of 3% based on FOB sales or at 30% of net proceeds (gross revenue less all expenses, excluding royalty and corporate tax) and compensation for entry and use of private lands under the provisions of PD 972, as amended by PD 1174, to land owners - Php0.50/MT for untitled land and Php1.00/MT for titled land.
+On November 12, 2009, DOE and SMPC executed Second Amendment to Coal Operating Contract No. 5.
+The second amendment amends the coordinates of the contract area to include a land area of 3,000 and 4,200 hectares, more or less, located in Caluya Island and Sibay Island, Antique.